colinaut/mirth-peddlers-astro/src/pages/posts/a-surpise-larp-wedding.md

 ---
-title: "A Surprise LARP Wedding"
+title: A Surprise LARP Wedding
-pubDate: "2014-12-18"
+pubDate: 2014-12-18
-description: "How to compare dates in JavaScript natively using the Date Object, without using any third-party libraries."
+description: We got married in a surprise larp wedding!
-hero: "/images/wedding-photo.jpg"
+hero: /images/wedding-photo.jpg
-tags: ["event"]
+tags:
+  - event
-layout: "../../layouts/BlogPostLayout.astro"
+layout: ../../layouts/BlogPostLayout.astro
+heroAlt: My partner and I walking down the aisle arm in arm carrying a paper flower bouquet
 ---

-So Colin Fahrion and I got married this Saturday in a SURPRISE LARP wedding.
+So we got married this Saturday in a SURPRISE LARP wedding.
 No one knew what was happening.
 We went as far as to register our friend as a minister in the Universal Life Church!
 It was incredible.
 I’ve never been one who dreams of weddings, but by doing something so silly I ended up with my dream wedding!

 We had weird family dynamics, totally out of control flower children, mad libs vows, readings from random books (including a section of Skinny Legs and All which starts, “JEZEBEL”) and last but not least the ring bearer took off his pants… It was basically a giant ridiculous shit show!
 I was so nervous beforehand that things would go wrong, I was almost in tears!
 As soon as we started walking down the aisle and I saw everyone jumping and cheering in a cloud of bubbles and paper flower petals I started smiling and laughed the entire ceremony.